jason-ro/webflow-git/README.md

 Your site is checked for updates every hour.

-> Advanced: this can be customized by updating the cron schedule in [workflow configuration file](./.github/workflows/main.yml).
+> Advanced: this can be customized by updating the cron schedule in the [workflow configuration file](./.github/workflows/main.yml).

 ### Manual trigger

 You can launch the check manually.
-To do that click Actions link on the menu below your project name, then select `webflow-git` workflow and finally click on Run workflow.
+To achieve that, click the Actions link on the menu below your project name, then select `webflow-git` workflow and finally click on Run workflow.

 ![Trigger manually]()